abdulgaffur/markdown-portfolio/_includes/04-lists.md

 Replace this with a list of your favorite things.
--gaffur
+- gaffur
--asha
+- asha
--3.lisa
+- lisa
- -3.1 suit
+- suit
- -i gear
+- gear

-  *more
+* more
-  *gera
+* gera